necopinus/necopinus.xyz/newsletters/2016-09-05-a-matter-of-intense-but-mostly-theoretical-debate.md

 Astronomers have announced the discovery of an Earth-sized planet orbiting within the "habitable zone" of Poxima Centauri.
 It's pretty unclear how "habitable" this new planet actually is: While only slightly larger than our own world and orbiting within the region that liquid water would exist, the world is also almost certainly tidally locked towards Poxima Centauri and is frequently buffeted by intense X-ray flares.

-Still...
-There is no star closer to Earth than Proxima Centauri, and so far no extra-solar planet yet discovered that more closely resembles our own than this one.
+Still… There is no star closer to Earth than Proxima Centauri, and so far no extra-solar planet yet discovered that more closely resembles our own than this one.
 This is as "good" as it gets.

 What we don't yet know, and we likely won't know for at least another forty years, is how "good" that actually is.